-A long hike that we only did halfway… but this trail has plenty of flowing water, a few flowers (even in January) & lots & lots of sheep.
-We’ll likely do the entire walk one day but for now, enjoy this partial description of a beautiful river trail.
+A long hike that we only did halfway then returned… but this trail has plenty of flowing water, a few flowers (even in January) & lots & lots of sheep.
+We’ll likely do the entire walk one day, but for now enjoy this partial description of a beautiful river trail.

 - Type of trail: Linear.
 We did less then half, then returned to El Pedroso.